jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 examined popularity as measured by the number of times a component occurs in application scans.
 We again found the same results: popularity is not a good predictor of security.
-In fact, in this years result, popularity was misleading, with more pop\- ular projects more likely to contain vulnerabilities and be stuck in no path forward states.
+In fact, in this year’s result, popularity was misleading, with more pop\- ular projects more likely to contain vulnerabilities and be stuck in no path forward states.
 Libraries.IO